 Program overview

 The Master's program in Information Technology Security (MITS) is a pioneering initiative in Canada, recognized as one of the first specialized IT security graduate degree programs globally.
 This program is designed to equip students with the essential skills and knowledge required to thrive in the high-demand IT security industry.
-By blending theoretical knowledge with practical application, the MITS program prepares graduates to tackle the complexities of information technology security, ensuring they are well-versed in both business and IT ethics.
+Through a blend of theoretical and applied learning, students will gain a comprehensive understanding of business and information technology security, enhance their communication skills, and explore ethical considerations in IT.
+The program culminates in a significant project that allows students to apply their learning in a real-world context, ensuring they are well-prepared for their future careers.

-The Master of Information Technology Security (MITS) program is structured to provide a comprehensive learning experience over a 24-month period.
-Students can choose to study on a full-time or part-time basis, with classes delivered through a hybrid model that combines online and in-class learning.
+The Master of Information Technology Security program is structured to provide a robust educational experience over a 24-month period.
+Students can choose to study on a full-time or part-time basis, with classes delivered in a hybrid format that combines online and in-class learning.
 Key features of the program structure include:

-• Courses complemented by an IT security capstone project or internship.
+• Courses that culminate in an IT security capstone project or internship.

 • Hands-on experience through the Hacker Research Lab, which offers a secure environment for IT security projects.

-• Opportunity to specialize in fields such as Artificial Intelligence in Security and Cybersecurity Governance.
+• Options to specialize in fields such as Artificial Intelligence in Security and Cybersecurity Governance.

 Featured Experiences

-• Access to the Hacker Research Lab, which provides a secure setting for hands-on IT security projects.
+• Access to the Hacker Research Lab, which provides a secure setting for hands-on IT security projects and experiments.

-• Capstone project or internship options that allow students to apply their learning in real-world scenarios.
+• Opportunities to engage in a capstone project or internship, allowing students to apply their knowledge in real-world scenarios.

-• Specialization options in Artificial Intelligence in Security and Cybersecurity Governance, unique to this program in Canada.
+• Specialization options in Artificial Intelligence in Security and Cybersecurity Governance, which are among the first of their kind in Canada.

 Career Options